raito-io/raito-io.github.io/docs/api/api.md

     3. PASSWORD: set the type to ‘secret’.
 The Initial Value should be the password for the user.
         ![Environment](/assets/images/api/environment.png)

-4. Make sure to `Save` the environment like this
+4. Make sure to `Save` the environment.

 ### Creating a collection

-Next, we’ll create a Collection and implement the script to fetch the authentication token to pass on every request.
+Next, we’ll create a `Collection` and implement the script to fetch the authentication token to pass with every request.

 1. In Postman, go to `Collections`
 2. Click on `+` to add a new Collection and give it a good name.
 For example, `Raito`